 Currently, we find ourselves in this very situation.
 We feel a need to move to a new location and a larger home, but we frankly can’t afford it.
 We have shopped around and have found a home that is an excellent buy, but it is still beyond our reach.
 We are working on additional sources of income (our rabbits), but they are taking some time to develop.
 We feel that to be financially prudent, we should be able to afford the house payments on our current base income and let any additional income be used for some of the other good things in life.

 Here is the question.
-The leaders of our Church have explicitly stated that we should only purchase a modest home that we can afford and that we should live within our means.
-They haven’t said that we shouldn’t increase our means, but they have stated that at any given time, we should live within our current means.
+We’ve been advised to only purchase a modest home that we can afford and that we should live within our means.
+Not that we shouldn’t increase our means, but that at any given time, we should live within our current means.